jmarlena/blogster/templates/bubblegum/content/blog/hello-world.md

 ---
 external: false
 draft: true
-title: Hello World
+title: Hello You
-description: It's a beautiful world out there.
+description: Test description
 date: 2022-11-05
 ---

-It's a beautiful world out there.
+This is how we do it.